-Name of Applicant: 1.1
+Name of Applicant:

-Please identify (with an \mathcal{X}) which, if any of the below items apply to your community or your project as described in your proposal.
+Please identify (with an $\boldsymbol{X}$ ) which, if any of the below items apply to your community or your project as described in your proposal.
 To be considered for an Other Factor, you must include the page number where each applicable factor is discussed in your proposal.
 EPA will verify these disclosures prior to selection and may consider this information during the selection process.
 If this information is not clearly discussed in your narrative proposal or in any other attachments, it will not be considered during the selection process.

 Other Factor Page # Community population is 10,000 or less Federally recognized Indian tribe United States territory Applicant will assist a Tribe or territory Targeted brownfield sites are impacted by mine-scarred land Targeted brownfield sites are contaminated with controlled substances Recent natural disaster(s) (2006 or later) occurred within community, causing significant community economic and environmental distress Project is primarily focusing on Phase II assessments.
-Applicant demonstrates firm leveraging commitments for facilitating brownfield project completion by identifying amounts and contributors of funding in the proposal and have included documentation Community experienced manufacturing plant closure(s) (2008 or later) tied to the targeted brownfield sites or project area, including communities experiencing auto plant closures due to bankruptcy or economic disruptions.
-Recent (2008 or later) significant economic disruption (unrelated to a natural disaster or manufacturing/auto plant closure) has occurred within community, resulting in a significant percentage loss of community jobs and tax base.
-Applicant is a recipient or a core partner of a HUD-DOT-EPA Partnership for Sustainable Communities (PSC) grant that is directly tied to the project area, and can demonstrate that funding from a PSC grant has or will benefit the project area.
-To be considered, applicant must attach documentation which demonstrates this connection to a HUD-DOT-EPA PSC grant.
-Applicant is a recipient of an EPA Brownfields Area-Wide Planning grant Community is implementing green remediation plans.
-Climate Change (also add to "V.D Other Factors")
+Applicant demonstrates firm leveraging commitments for facilitating b project completion by identifying amounts and contributors of funding ; in the proposal and have included documentation Community experienced manufacturing plant closure(s) (2008 or later targeted brownfield sites or project area, including communities exper iencing auto plant closures due to bankruptcy or economic disruptions.
+Recent (2008 or later) significant economic disruption (unrelated to a n disaster or manufacturing/auto plant closure) has occurred within com resulting in a significant percentage loss of community jobs and tax ba Applicant is a recipient or a core partner of a HUD-DOT-EPA Partner Sustainable Communities (PSC) grant that is directly tied to the project can demonstrate that funding from a PSC grant has or will benefit the area.
+To be considered, applicant must attach documentation which 1 demonstrates this connection to a HUD-DOT-EPA PSC grant.
+Applicant is a recipient of an EPA Brownfields Area-Wide Planning g rant Community is implementing green remediation plans.
+Climate Change